 2. Second, utilize the services of the Academic Resource Center, which include the Write Place, Math Study Center, Speech Lab, Academic Mentoring, and Peer Tutoring.
 ARC services and schedules are posted on myFC.

 3. Ask successful students in the class to form a study group.
 When functioning efficiently, study groups can be an effective means of learning.

 A Business Office hold indicates that you have an outstanding financial balance that is owed to the college.
 In some cases, the Business Office is able to remove the hold if a payment is made, a payment plan is arranged or other financial commitments are met.

 For details about your balance, you can visit Student Financial Services in the Business Office on the first floor of Old Main.
 Office hours are Monday-Thursday, 8 am-5 pm, and Friday, from 8 a.m.–4 p.m.
 If you have questions about financing your education or if your family has experienced a change in financial circumstances, contact Brad Jones, Business Office Manager.

 Research shows that students who are involved on campus tend to have a more enjoyable college experience.
 The Student Activities Center oversees the many opportunities for involvement on campus.

-1. The Student Activities Fair, held during orientation, is a showcase of many of the clubs, organizations and activities on campus.
-During the fair, students have the opportunity to interact with student organization leaders, to ask questions and to get involved.
+1. The Student Activities Fair, held during orientation, is a showcase of many of the clubs, organizations, and activities on campus.
+During the fair, students have the opportunity to interact with student organization leaders, ask questions, and get involved.
 If you are interested in any of the clubs and organizations showcased at the fair, you can typically sign-up on the spot.

 2. The Grizzly Guide, a publication of the Student Affairs Office, provides a written summary of each club and organization along with the contact information of the organization leadership.
 If you are interested in any of the clubs and organizations featured in the Grizzly Guide, contact the president of the club or organization for more details.